what is a foley artist

 It’s also a field where innovation is key, and coming up with the perfect object to mimic a specific sound can be a puzzle.
 The pressure can be high, especially when working on big-budget productions with tight deadlines.

-The soundscapes you create can stir emotions, enhance the narrative, and bring a sense of realism to the screen.
+The soundscapes you create can stir emotions, enhance the story, and bring a sense of realism to the screen.

 mic, headphones, microphone